pingcap/docs-tidb-operator/en/get-started.md

 #### Delete namespaces

-To make sure there are no lingering resources, delete the namespace used for your TiDB cluster.
+To ensure that there are no lingering resources, delete the namespace used for your TiDB cluster.

 {{< copyable "shell-regular" >}}